Shell1010/AQW-md/Other Guides/Levelling Guide.md

 Here are some locations to level up fast.

-*If someone can give like a XP per second value that'd be cool, but otherwise are there any other meta places for XP?*

 | Level  | Location        | Extra Information                                                                                                                                                                                                                        |
 | ------ | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1-55   | /firewar        | Kill enemies and mass turn-in quests.
 Usually a group is available in servers like Yorumi and Artix.                                                                                                                                     |